How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • Valerian tincture.

-To speed up the removal of allergens from the body, they take (for example, Atoxil and others.).
+To speed up the removal of allergens from the body, take (for example, Atoxil and others.).

 Local therapy

-Go to the address and read about what the blood test for immunoglobulin E shows and see the transcript of the results.
+Go to the address and read about what a blood test for immunoglobulin E shows and see a transcript of the results.

 Prevention of allergic rashes

-In order to minimize the likelihood of allergies, you need to follow the precautions:
+In order to minimize the likelihood of allergies, you need to follow the following precautions:

-• Before applying cosmetics and local medicines, it is necessary to test their effect on a small area of skin.
-If a rash, redness does not appear, the product can be used.
+• Before use cosmetics and local medications, it is necessary to test their effect on a small area of skin.
+If no rash or redness appears, the product can be used.

-• Before going outside in the cold or heat, use special protective creams.
+• Before going outside in cold or hot weather, use special protective creams.

-• Exclude from the diet foods containing preservatives, dyes, synthetic thickeners.
+• Eliminate from your diet foods containing preservatives, dyes, and synthetic thickeners.

-• Strengthen immunity (harden, play sports, walk in the fresh air).
+• Strengthen the immune system (harden yourself, play sports, walk in the fresh air).

 • If it is known for sure that a person has a predisposition to allergies, avoid contact with suspected allergens as much as possible.

 Allergic rashes can appear in any adult, even if he is not allergic.
 Malfunctions of the immune system increase the risk of allergization.
-It is impossible at the first sign of a rash to run to the pharmacy and buy any remedy you like, the doctor should prescribe medications.
-The causes and nature of the rash can be different.
+At the first sign of a rash, you should not run to the pharmacy and buy any medicine you like; medications must be prescribed by a doctor.
+The causes and nature of the rash may vary.
 This means that treatment methods may differ.
-Only a correct diagnosis and the help of a qualified specialist can be a guarantee of an effective fight against the problem.
+Only a correct diagnosis and help from a qualified specialist can be a guarantee effective fight with a problem.

 Learn more about what an allergic rash is and how to deal with it after watching the following video: